 In addition, there were 22 representations from LKYC and 12 representatives from HWA.
 Mr Chan Soo Sen, Minister of State (Prime Minister's Office and Ministry of Community Development and Sports) graced the event and cycled the last 13km of the route with the rest of the bikers.
 The project was supported by Central Singapore Community Development Council, Singapore Sports Council, Singapore Pools (Partner in Sports), Singapore Amateur Cycling Association and National Parks.

 Let’s Take A Walk IV (2008)

-This installment, led by Chan Peng and a group of 14 dedicated volunteers, took place on Dec 20 and 21, 2008.
-The committee worked for months to roll out road shows to publicize the event, and organised walking clinics and training walks to prepare participants.
+This instalment, led by Chan Peng and a group of 14 dedicated volunteers, took place on 20 and 21 Dec 2008.
+The committee worked for months to roll out road shows to publicise the event, and organised walking clinics and training walks to help participants prepare for the walk.

-The walk attracted the largest number of walkers since the inaugural 1997 event.
-Together, the 907 walkers raised $55,000 for the Movement for the Intellectually Disabled of Singapore (MINDS) and for Raleigh Society’s upcoming expedition Operation Vannakam 2009.
-They were also joined by 59 beneficiaries and volunteers from MINDS who walked the final 3km from The Esplanade to the end point at the Singapore Management University, bringing the total strength to almost 1000.
+Let’s Take A Walk 2008 attracted the largest number of walkers since the inaugural 1997 event.
+Together, the 907 walkers raised $55,000 for the Movement for the Intellectually Disabled of Singapore (MINDS) and for our upcoming expedition, Operation Vannakam 2009.
+They were also joined by 59 beneficiaries and volunteers from MINDS, who walked the final 3km from The Esplanade to the end point at Singapore Management University, bringing the total strength to almost 1,000 walkers.